 Treating mild side effects

 Side effects usually resolve quickly.
-However, there are a number of treatment options to reduce the side effects of the vaccination:
+However, there are a number of treatment options to reduce the side effects of immunisation including:

 Anaphylaxis is an extremely rare side effect